SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

-For Task B, group P3 submitted three different runs generated as it follows by adopting statistical description techniques for the extraction of statistical features and/or construction of final descriptors from the pre-processed data. \begin{itemize} \item {\bf Run 1 (HP4-EDA):} generated by binning each pre-processed physicochemical variable into a 1D histogram (using $150$ bins) and combining the final histograms as the final descriptor for each input physicochemical surface where matching between two descriptors is done using the Earth Mover's Distance (EMD) metric. \item {\bf Run 2 (HP4-EDA):} generated by binning each of the pre-processed values of $f_1$, $f_2$, and $f_3$ into a multi-dimensional histogram, with $5$ bins in each feature dimension, where the flattened and normalised histogram frequencies represent the final descriptor for a single input data and descriptors are matched using the Kullback Liebner Divergence (KLD) metric. \item {\bf Run 3 (HP4-EDA):} generated by first normalizing each of the feature (variable) dimensions or columns, and selecting their $mean$, $variance$, $Q_1$, $Q_3$, and some correlation coefficient values between $f_1$, $f_2$, and $f_3$ to represent a single input physicochemical surface, with a total of 14-dimensional feature vector, and combining the outcome of Run 1 to have a feature vector of dimension $14 + 450 = 464$ as a final descriptor representing a single input. \end{itemize}
+For Task B, three different runs adopting method P3 and generated as it follows by applying statistical description techniques for the extraction of statistical features and/or construction of final descriptors from the pre-processed data have been proposed. \begin{itemize} \item {\bf Run 1 (HP4-EDA):} generated by binning each pre-processed physicochemical variable into a 1D histogram (using $150$ bins) and combining the final histograms as the final descriptor for each input physicochemical surface where matching between two descriptors is done using the Earth Mover's Distance (EMD) metric. \item {\bf Run 2 (HP4-EDA):} generated by binning each of the pre-processed values of $f_1$, $f_2$, and $f_3$ into a multi-dimensional histogram, with $5$ bins in each feature dimension, where the flattened and normalised histogram frequencies represent the final descriptor for a single input data and descriptors are matched using the Kullback Liebner Divergence (KLD) metric. \item {\bf Run 3 (HP4-EDA):} generated by first normalizing each of the feature (variable) dimensions or columns, and selecting their $mean$, $variance$, $Q_1$, $Q_3$, and some correlation coefficient values between $f_1$, $f_2$, and $f_3$ to represent a single input physicochemical surface, with a total of 14-dimensional feature vector, and combining the outcome of Run 1 to have a feature vector of dimension $14 + (150 \times 3) = 464$ as a final descriptor representing a single input. \end{itemize}